dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 * `-induction:<n>` - control the behavior of induction.
 The argument can be one of the following.

-  * `0` - never do induction, not even when attributes request it.
+  * `0` - never do induction, not even when attributes request it,

-  * `1` - apply induction only when attributes request it.
+  * `1` - apply induction only when attributes request it, or

   * `2` - apply induction as requested (by attributes) and also for heuristically chosen quantifiers.